Telephone: 01604 545065

 Comprehensive Pain Evaluation

-- formulation of differential diagnosis and treatment plan
+- Discussion of potential differential diagnosis and treatment plan

 Pain Medication Management